 Get enough sleep, exercise, eat well, avoid smoking, excessive alcohol and drugs.
 This will help protect your mental health and immune system.

-It can make a huge difference when we share our worries with others and connect with other Customer service representative on the phonepeople who are supportive.
+It can make a huge difference when we share our worries with others and connect with other people who are supportive.
 Try to stay connected to supportive people in your life so you feel less isolated and lonely.
 You might need try new ways of connecting that you haven’t before.

 If you are already studying with us, your mentor is always there to support when you need.